i077/opsm-nix/README.md

 1Password will generate a token for this service account.
 Save it to your 1Password account, then copy it to `/etc/opsm-token` in each of the machines in which you intend to use this module.
+Make sure this token is only readable by root and has no other permissions!

 ### Add to your configuration